Emotional Shutdown, Numbness, and Dissociation

 What Is Dissociation?

-Dissociation is a protective response where the mind and body create distance from an overwhelming experience.
+Dissociation is a way your mind and body create distance from overwhelming experiences.

 • Daydreaming or spacing out